felipejoribeiro/my-dev-environment/README.md

 #### Installing SUDO
 Them we can install the **sudo** program.
 With pacman by running the `pacman -S sudo` command.
 And after that you can edit the sudo configurations with the command `visudo`.
 Than search for the line `# %wheel ALL=(ALL) ALL` and uncomment it.
 That will give privileges to your new born user, as it is in the wheel group.

+#### For microcode auto update
+The microcode is a program that is present in your processor.
+While it is possible to update it in the bios, the linux kernel is capable to upgrade it while the boot happens.
+For this, install `intel-ucode` for intel processors and `linux-firmware` for amd processors (we've already done that).
+You can install with the command `sudo pacman -S intel-ucode`.

 #### Installing the bootloader
 Then BIOS checks the Master Boot Record (MBR), which is a 512 byte section located first on the Hard Drive.
 It looks for a bootloader (like GRUB).
 The hard drive's partition tables are also located here.
 If you remember, we created a partition for the EFI with this exact size.
 We will install the bootloader there now.